Larrystamford/Python-OpenCV-Automated-Car/README.md

 - Hough Transform Line Detection
 - Averaging and Extrapolating Lines

 To complete these 5 steps, you can refer to an excellent step-by-step guide by Mr Naoki Shibuya [here](https://github.com/naokishibuya/car-finding-lane-lines)!
+Else, you can click [here]() for the complete code of this project.

 ## Test Images